1971 Houston Astros season: Transactions

+Exhibition play

-The Astrodome hosted a 15-inning, exhibition "tripleheader" between Houston, the Minnesota Twins and New York Yankees.
+The Astrodome hosted a 15-inning, exhibition tripleheader on April 2 between Houston, the Minnesota Twins and New York Yankees.
 For the first five-inning contest, the Astros tripped the Yankees, 2–1.
 During the middle five, the Twins toppled the Yankees, 4–1, prior to getting ripped by the Astros during the last five frames, 5–3.